sadakosa/Pepper/README.md

     2. Take instructions like schedule this guy for next week or every month and liaise with the guy directly to schedule that
         1. Connection to gmail, WhatsApp, tele, etc. required
     3. [Bonus points] Understand when something is urgent and know when to break the rules

+## What we need to do to produce the scheduler
+1. Have an Ollama/LLM model running
+2. Connect to Google Calendar, Whatsapp, Tele, Gmail, etc.
+3. Have a text interface
+4. Have a speech based interface